Workforce Continuing Education

 Although course descriptions for workforce continuing education courses are not provided in this publication, examples of the types of courses that are offered are listed.
 Course descriptions are furnished upon request.
 Descriptions for classes currently open for registration are listed in the interactive online schedule.
 Courses may be offered to meet expressed needs of the community when evidence of these needs is presented to the College.

-A registration fee is charged for Community Service and Occupational Extension Workforce Continuing Education courses, effective July 1, 2013:
+Registration fees are required for Community Service and Occupational Extension Workforce Continuing Education courses (as of July 1, 2013), as follows:

-Registration fees may be waived for students enrolling in specific classes for fire service, rescue, and law enforcement personnel.
-Fee waiver eligibility is contingent upon authorized agency affiliation and authorized groups, dictated by North Carolina General Statutes and the State Board of Community College Code.
+Registration fees may be waived for certain classes for fire service, rescue, and law enforcement personnel.
+Eligibility for fee waiver is contingent on authorized agency affiliation and authorized groups, dictated by North Carolina General Statutes and the State Board of Community College Code.

 Requests for withdrawals and refunds must be made in writing by the student (no exceptions) to the Workforce Continuing Education Registrar’s Office.
 Refund request forms (Wake Tech Form #802)are also available at each class site.
 A request for refund may also be submitted to [email protected].